-BOULDER, Colo. – The Western Interstate Commission for Higher Education (WICHE) is pleased to announce Interstate Passport was recently awarded a $500,000 grant from ECMC Foundation to support efforts to scale participation in the Interstate Passport Network.
+BOULDER, Colo. – The Western Interstate Commission for Higher Education (WICHE) was recently awarded a $500,000 grant from ECMC Foundation to support efforts to scale participation in the Interstate Passport Network.

 The Interstate Passport enables block transfer of lower-division general education requirements based on learning outcomes rather than specific courses and credits.
 Students who achieve these outcomes earn a Passport.
 Earning a Passport means that students will meet all lower-division general education requirements of all other Network member institutions to which they are admitted.
 This can help reduce credit loss, save students time and money, and increase their chances of graduating.
 Currently, 59 institutions across 17 states participate in the Interstate Passport Network.
 As of May 31, 2020, 49,069 Passports have been awarded.

 The two-year grant from ECMC Foundation will enable staff to recruit and enroll 20 additional member institutions in the Interstate Passport Network, including at least 10 Minority-Serving Institutions (MSI).
 The grant will support two-year membership fee waivers for the 20 new member institutions and allow staff to expand capacity to support new member institutions through the implementation process and ongoing administration.

 Already, four institutions, two of which are MSIs, have signed letters of intent to join the Passport Network with support from this grant:

 The funding from ECMC Foundation comes as part of their Catalyzing Transfer Initiative.
 WICHE is excited to collaborate with the other grantees in building, managing, and activating new ways to increase successful transfer and timely bachelor degree completion.